Air-Calibre/OAQ-Open-Air-Quality-Sampler-/README.md

 * Pollution awareness is the **first step to solving the problem**.
 * More sensors → **better local data** → **better decisions**.
-* By lowering the barrier to building AQI monitors, **Project Good1 aims to democratize air pollution sensing**.
+* By lowering the barrier to building AQI monitors, **Project OAQ Sampler aims to democratize air pollution sensing**.

 ## Project Vision